 Thymectomy

-The surgical removal of the thymus gland (thymectomy) is sometimes used to reduce symptoms in those individuals with or without an enlarged thymus.
+The surgical removal of the thymus gland (thymectomy) is sometimes used to help reduce symptoms in those individuals with or without an enlarged thymus.

 Functional Medicine Treatment for Myasthenia Gravis